I'm a freelance writer and digital artist. I've made money from my designs on Zazzle.

-Zazzle is the online retailer that enables members to add visual designs to any individual items from the huge range of Zazzle's onsite products and earn a royalty from any sales made bearing their designs.
+Zazzle is an online retailer that enables members to add visual designs to any individual item from its huge range of onsite products.
+Members can earn a royalty from any sales made bearing their designs.

-While, I've known of it for years and occasionally had a look around, I had never actually joined.
+While I've known of Zazzle for years and occasionally had a look around the website, I had never actually joined.
 So now I've joined in order to embark upon a more thorough investigation of its money-making potential for members (not the potential for the company; they seem to be doing fine).

 Zazzle is an online retailer selling a variety of products with visual designs added by members of the site worldwide.
-The company, according to their ABOUT page, started "from humble beginnings" in 2005 and is based in Redwood City, San Jose, California.
-Their international headquarters are in Ireland (no doubt for tax purposes—just like Google have done).
+The company, according to its About page, started "from humble beginnings" in 2005 and is based in Redwood City, San Jose, California.
+Their international headquarters are in Ireland (no doubt for tax purposes—just like Google has done).

-Zazzle have a large inventory of stock categorised in different departments: accessories, art & posters, cards and clothing, crafts supplies, electronics, home & pets, office products and miscellaneous.
+Zazzle has a large inventory of stock categorised in different departments:

 What Are Visual Designs?

 For example, if an item costs $10 before your royalty is added, but you want 99%, that leaves 1% for Zazzle.
-But Zazzle, always get the net cost of $10, so that means their $10 is worth 1% of the total price that the customer pays, and your 99% will be:
+But Zazzle always gets the net cost of $10, so that means their $10 is worth 1% of the total price that the customer pays, and your 99% will be:

 - 99 X $10 = $990

-Obviously, there won't be a rush of customers for those, and that's why Zazzle recommend 7%.
-Also a small charge is applied to commissions over 20%.
+Obviously, there won't be a rush of customers for those, and that's why Zazzle recommends 7%.
+Also, a small charge is applied to commissions over 20%.

 Setting up a Zazzle Store

-Any member can set up one or more Zazzle stores, free.
-Basically a store is just an area of the site where you showcase all the products that you have added visual designs to.
+Any member can set up one or more Zazzle stores for free.
+Basically, a store is just an area of the site where you showcase all the products that you have added visual designs to.
 Having more than one store enables you to separate product lines by different niches.
 You have complete control of your stores and can manage them as you like.
-You can add as many products as you like, delete any you no longer want to sell - or even delete a whole store.
+You can add as many products as you like, delete any you no longer want to sell or even delete a whole store.

 $100,000 and above